 We’ve all heard the stats.

 Given equal educational levels, K-12 public school teachers don’t get the same payouts as other professionals.

-So you’ve got to take action if you want to survive (even thrive!) on a teacher’s salary.
+So you’ve got to take action if you want to know how to survive on a teacher’s salary.

-Look through your monthly budget to see where you can cut back.
+Review your monthly budget to determine where you can cut back.

 Check into those automatic renewal bill options (infamous for getting you to sign up, opt-in to automatic withdrawals, and then hoping you forget about it.).

 Knowing how to survive on a teacher’s salary means letting go of money-sucking services.

 2. Cook at Home.